What Are the Canada Elog Regulations?

 Personal conveyance hours are also accounted for differently with the Canadian ELD mandate.
 This is the time that a driver can claim when driving a CMV for purposes unrelated to their job.
 An example of personal conveyance is when a driver uses the vehicle to drive from a lodging location to a restaurant for a meal when they’re off-duty.
 In the United States, there is no limit to the distance the driver can travel or the time it takes to get there.
 In contrast, Canada limits drivers to a 75-kilometer (50-mile) radius.

-This is another rule that Canadian CMV drivers should already be familiar with, however, it is worth pointing out, as this requirement will not be changed to match the U.S. ELD regulations.
+This is another rule that Canadian CMV drivers should already be familiar with and will not be changed to match the U.S. regulations.
 Canadian ELDs will strictly reinforce this rule, and they will force drivers into driving status after the driver reaches their personal conveyance limit.

-One drawback to the U.S. ELD regulations is that ELD vendors are allowed to certify themselves.
-This creates headaches for carriers, since some ELD vendors claim to be compliant just to earn a profit.
-It isn’t until complaints are made to the FMCSA against the vendor that the vendor is taken off the self-certification list.
+One drawback to the U.S. ELD regulations is that electronic logbook vendors are allowed to register themselves.
+This creates headaches for carriers, since some providers claim to be compliant and turn out not to be.
+It isn’t until complaints are made to the FMCSA against the vendor that they are taken off the approved vendors list.

-In contrast to the United States, Canada will require a third party to certify all ELDs before they are sold.
-This should make it easier for Canadian fleets to find a compliant ELD.
-(In the United States, there are over 500 self-certified ELDs on the list, making choosing one difficult.)
+In contrast to the United States, Canada will require a third party to test and certify all ELDs before they are sold.
+This should make it easier for Canadian fleets to find a compliant elog solution.
+(In the United States, there are over 700 self-registered devices on the list, making it difficult to choose the right one.)

 The procedures for what to do if an ELD malfunctions are also different in Canada.
 If their ELD malfunctions, a Canadian driver will be permitted to use paper logs for no more than 14 days, or until they return to their home terminal if the trip lasts longer than 14 days.
 In the United States, the maximum amount of time is eight days.
 After this period, in both countries, the ELD must be made fully functional before the driver begins another shift.